 The Code recommends that the Company should name and disclose the remuneration of at least the top five KMP (who are not Directors or the CEO) in bands of \$250,000/-.
-The remuneration of every KMP in the Company is below \$250,000/-.
 In addition, the Company should also disclose in aggregate the total remuneration paid to these KMP.
-As the number of KMP of the Company is small, the Board is of the view that disclosure of the total remuneration of the KMP would be disadvantageous to the Group's business interests, given the prevailing highly competitive industry conditions.
+As the Company only has two KMP, the Board is of the view that disclosure of the total remuneration of the KMP would be disadvantageous to the Group's business interests, given the prevailing highly competitive industry conditions.
+The remuneration of one of the KMP in the Company is below \$250,000/- while the other is between \$250,000 and \$500,000.
 Note 20 of the Notes to the Financial Statements provides an appropriate balance between detailed disclosure and confidentiality in the sensitive area of remuneration.

-Remuneration of Immediate Family Member of a Director, the CEO or a substantial shareholder
+Remuneration of Immediate Family Member of a Director, the CEO or a substantial shareholder (Provision 8.2)

-The Code also recommends disclosure of the name and remuneration of employees who are immediate family members of a Director, the CEO or a substantial shareholder of the Company, whose remuneration exceeds \$100,000/during the year, in bands \$100,000/-.
-Excluding the two Executive Directors, there were no employees of the Group who are immediate family members of a Director and whose remuneration exceeded \$100,000/- during the financial year.
+The Code also recommends disclosure of the name and remuneration of employees who are immediate family members of a Director, the CEO or a substantial shareholder of the Company, whose remuneration exceeds \$100,000/- during the year, in bands \$100,000/-.
+Excluding the two executive Directors, there were no employees of the Group who are immediate family members of a Director, the CEO or a substantial shareholder and whose remuneration exceeded \$100,000/- during the financial year.